First-Fractal/JMGMN/README.md

-﻿# Journey Mode God Mod Notifier
+﻿# Journey Mode God Mode Notifier
-Journey Mode God Mod Notifier is a pretty simple mod that shows an icon when the player has god mode on.
+Journey Mode God Mode Notifier is a pretty simple mod that shows an icon when the player has god mode on.